-The Trustees, who are also the directors of Astre Academy of Gymnastics Limited for the purposes of company law, are responsible for the preparation of the accounts.
+The Charity's Trustees, who are also the directors of Astre Academy of Gymnastics Limited for the purposes of company law, are responsible for the preparation of the financial statements.
 The Trustees consider that an audit is not required for this year under section 144(2) of the Charities Act 2011 (the 2011 Act) and that an independent examination is needed.